 - Cover the dough and chill it in the refrigerator overnight.
 You can also freeze it at this point for future use for up to 2 months.

 - To make ganache filling, in a medium sauce pan on low heat, heat heavy cream, bourbon, and chocolate until everything is well combined.
 Let cook for 1-2 minutes, remove from heat, whisk in powdered sugar and let cool in the refrigerator.
 Filling should be thick.
 You can freeze to speed up cooling if you like.

 - When ready to bake, preheat oven to 350 degrees F.

 - Roll out dough to ⅛ inch thin and cut into circles using a 3 or 3 1/2-inch cookie cutter.
 Add a heaping teaspoon of the filling to the center of each hamantaschen.
 Fold in 3 corners to form a triangle and overlap the edges to seal.
 Don’t overstuff, or your hamantaschen may leak.

 - Place hamantaschen on a parchment lined cookie sheet and freeze for 30 minutes to help seal the cookie so it won’t leak or spread.
 Whisk the remaining egg with a tablespoon of water and brush over hamantaschen.

 - Bake 12-15 minutes until lightly browned on the bottom.
 While cookies are baking, stir together powdered sugar and just enough Bailey's to make a drizzle.
-Cool hamantaschen on cooling racks, drizzle with Bailey's drizzle and serve with Irish car bombs!
+Cool hamantaschen on cooling racks, drizzle with Bailey's drizzle and eat!